FRC1799/readme_repo/Command.md

+## list of Commands we might use in Teleop mode

 | S.no | Command | Keys | used in autonomous mode |java Command covering this|comments|
 |------|---------|------|-------------------------|--------|--|
 1|Forward drive|Joystick `-Y`|yes|DriveWithJoystick|also look at autonomous mode commands|